avi33/StyleMelGan-Unofficial/README.md

 # StyleMelGan-Unofficial
 This is an unofficial pytorch implementation of stylemelgan - https://arxiv.org/pdf/2011.01557.pdf<br/>
-The repo is mainly https://github.com/descriptinc/melgan-neurips style<br/>
+The repo is mainly https://github.com/descriptinc/melgan-neurips style <br/>
-PQMF was used from https://github.com/kan-bayashi/ParallelWaveGAN repo<br/>
+PQMF and stft-losses was used from https://github.com/kan-bayashi/ParallelWaveGAN repo <br/>

 Several parameters are differ from the paper - segment length, window length in RWD